 Stove Top Instructions:

-- Prepare the Broth: Bring the broth to a simmer in a medium saucepan and keep it warm over low heat.
+- Prepare the Broth: Bring 6 cups (1.4 kg) chicken broth to a simmer in a medium saucepan and keep it warm over low heat.
 Warm broth ensures even cooking and a creamy texture.

-- Cook the Bacon: In a large skillet over medium heat, cook the bacon until crispy, about 3-4 minutes.
+- Cook the Bacon: In a large skillet over medium heat, cook ½ lb (132 g) bacon until crispy, about 3-4 minutes.
 Then remove the cooked bacon with a slotted spoon and set aside on a paper towel-lined plate.
-Leave about 2 tablespoons of bacon fat in the skillet; if needed, drain the excess fat.
+Pour off all but about 2 tablespoons of bacon fat from the skillet.

-- Sauté the Mushrooms: In the same skillet with the bacon fat, add the mushrooms.
+- Sauté the Mushrooms: In the same skillet with the bacon fat, add 8 oz (225 g) baby bella mushrooms.
 Cook until browned and softened, about 5-7 minutes.
 Remove and set aside with the bacon.

-- Cook the Onion: In the same skillet, add the chopped onion to the remaining bacon fat.
+- Cook the Onion: In the same skillet, add chopped 1 cup (125 g) yellow onion to the remaining bacon fat.
 Cook over medium heat until softened and translucent, about 5 minutes.
-Stir in the garlic and cook for 1 minute until fragrant.
+Stir in 3 cloves garlic and cook for 1 minute until fragrant.

-- Toast the Rice: Add the Arborio rice to the skillet and stir until lightly toasted, about 2 minutes.
+- Toast the Rice: Add 2 cups (360 g) Arborio rice to the skillet and stir until lightly toasted, about 2 minutes.
 Toasting helps enhance the nutty flavor of the rice.

-- Deglaze the Pan: Pour in the white wine, stirring constantly until mostly absorbed.
+- Deglaze the Pan: Pour in ½ cup (120 g) dry white wine, stirring constantly until mostly absorbed.

-- Cook the Risotto: Gradually add the warm broth one ladle at a time, stirring frequently and allowing the liquid to absorb before adding more.
-Continue until the rice is tender and creamy, about 20-25 minutes.
+- Cook the Risotto: Add the warm broth one ladle at a time (about 3/4 cup).
+Stir occasionally until the liquid is mostly absorbed before adding the next ladle.
+Repeat until the rice is tender and creamy, about 20-25 minutes.

-- Serve: Divide the risotto into bowls and top with the remaining 1/4 of the bacon and mushrooms for extra crunch and presentation.
-Garnish with chopped parsley or extra Parmesan if desired.
+- Serve: Divide the risotto into bowls and top with the remaining 1/4 of the bacon and mushrooms for extra crunch.
+Garnish with fresh parsley or extra Parmesan if desired.

 Instant Pot Instructions:

 - Cook the Bacon: Turn the Instant Pot to "Sauté" mode.
-Add the bacon and cook until crispy, about 5 minutes.
-Remove with a slotted spoon and set aside, leaving about 2 tablespoons of bacon fat in the pot.
+Add the ½ lb (132 g) bacon and cook until crispy, about 5 minutes.
+Remove the cooked bacon and drain off all but about 2 tablespoons of bacon fat from the pan.

-- Sauté the Mushrooms: Add the mushrooms to the pot and cook in the bacon fat until browned and softened, about 5 minutes.
+- Sauté the Mushrooms: Add 8 oz (225 g) baby bella mushrooms to the pot and cook in the bacon fat until browned and softened, about 5 minutes.
 Remove and set aside with the bacon.

-- Sauté the Aromatics: Add olive oil to the pot if needed.
-Stir in the diced onion and cook for 3 minutes, until softened.
-Add the minced garlic and sauté for an additional 1 minute.
+- Sauté the Aromatics: Add a drizzle of olive oil to the pot if needed.
+Stir in the diced 1 cup (125 g) yellow onion and cook for 3 minutes, until softened.
+Add 3 cloves garlic and sauté for an additional 1 minute.

-- Toast the Rice: Stir in the Arborio rice, coating it with the oil and onions.
+- Toast the Rice: Stir in 2 cups (360 g) Arborio rice, coating it with the oil and onions.
 Toast for about 2 minutes, stirring frequently, until fragrant.

-- Deglaze with Wine: Pour in the white wine and stir, scraping up any browned bits from the bottom of the pot.
+- Deglaze with Wine: Pour in ½ cup (120 g) dry white wine and stir, scraping up any browned bits from the bottom of the pot.
 Let it simmer until mostly absorbed, about 2 minutes.

-- Pressure Cook the Risotto: Add the broth, salt, and pepper.
+- Pressure Cook the Risotto: Add 6 cups (1.4 kg) chicken broth, ½ teaspoon kosher salt, and ¼ teaspoon ground black pepper.
 Stir well, then turn off the sauté function.
-Seal the Instant Pot lid and set it to high pressure for 6 minutes.
-It will take about 15 minutes to come to pressure.
+Seal the Instant Pot lid and set to high pressure for 6 minutes.
+The pot will take about 15 minutes to come to pressure, then cook for 6 minutes once pressure is reached.

-- Release Pressure: Allow the pressure to release naturally for 7 minutes, then carefully do a quick release to release any remaining pressure.
+- Release Pressure: Let the pressure release naturally for 7 minutes, then carefully turn the valve to venting to release any remaining pressure.
 Remove the lid and stir the risotto to combine.

-- Finish the Risotto: Stir in the butter, Parmesan cheese, 3/4 of the cooked bacon, and mushrooms.
+- Finish the Risotto: Stir in 2 tablespoons (28 g) unsalted butter, 2 oz (50 g) freshly grated Parmesan, and most of the cooked bacon and mushrooms, reserving some for garnish.
 Taste and adjust seasoning with additional salt and pepper, if needed.

-- Serve: Divide into bowls and top with the remaining bacon and mushrooms for added crunch.
+- Serve: Divide into bowls and top with the remaining bacon and mushrooms.
 Garnish with fresh parsley and extra Parmesan if desired.

 Notes